 RELATED: A Registered Dietitian Breaks Down Pea Protein Benefits

-Studies show plant-based protein like pea, rice, and soy protein don’t absorb nearly as well4 as animal-based protein like whey or egg white protein isolate, especially when it comes to muscle growth.
-So vegan athletes may need higher doses of protein from these types of protein powder.
+Studies show plant-based proteins like pea, rice, and soy protein don’t absorb nearly as well4 as animal-based proteins like whey or egg white protein isolate, especially when it comes to muscle growth.
+So, vegan athletes may need higher doses of protein from these types of protein powders.

 Price per serving $1.83